Joshua Lynn: Career

-Lynn received his B.A. from the University of California at Santa Cruz and his J.D. from the University of San Diego Law School.
+Lynn received his B.A. from the University of California, Santa Cruz and his J.D. from the University of San Diego School of Law.
 He was a deputy district attorney for 14 years and was promoted to Chief Trial Deputy for South Santa Barbara County in 2008.
 He served as District Attorney when the elected District Attorney, Christie Stanley was unable to serve for an extended period of time because of illness.
 As Chief Trial Deputy, Lynn supervised criminal operations, all prosecutions and all of the deputy district attorneys in the South County of Santa Barbara.
 He began his career as a prosecutor with the Santa Barbara District Attorney's Office in 1996.
 After heading up the Domestic Violence unit, he was assigned to gang, three strikes and violent felony cases.
 He has taught Advanced Evidence at the Santa Barbara School of Law.
 Lynn received the Thomas Guerry Award in 2006.
 On June 15, 2010, Lynn was fired from the Santa Barbara County District Attorney’s Office for his alleged conduct following his loss to Joyce Dudley during the County’s District Attorney election.